Hougham, Lincolnshire NG32 2JD

 If interested contact Bernadette Chalklin 014002550768 07904083274 BChalklin@AOL.com or turn up on the day at 2 pm.

-It is not intellectually demanding – just an excuse to have a coffee, tea or cake at the Pub .
+It is not intellectually demanding – just an excuse to have a coffee, tea, soft drink and a chat at the Pub

 Just born Jacob lambs in the village - 12th March 2011